 - Take care of your body.
 This includes maintaining a healthy sleep/wake schedule, seeking out exercise, stay hydrated and choosing nourishing, well-balanced meals.
 As always, keeping drug or alcohol use to a minimum is best.

 - Find time to unwind.
-When you feel yourself tensing up, take deep breaths, stretch or meditate.
+"Going green" and getting outside is nature's most powerful medicine.
+When you feel yourself tensing up, take deep breaths, stretch, take a short walk or meditate.
 There are many apps (e.g., Insight Timer, Calm) that provide free guided meditations or progressive muscle relaxation options.

 - Remind yourself that strong feelings will fade.
-While it feels like the anxiety will never subside, we know for a fact that it will.
+While it feels like the anxiety, fear and uncertainty will never subside, we know for a fact that it will.

 - Share your concerns and how you are feeling with a friend or family member.
 While you may think you are being "strong" on the outside, often our nonverbal cues are more telling.
 It is okay to share that you are upset by the situation or worried about loved ones.
 Sometimes talking to a friend or confidant helps to calm worries and keep things in perspective.

 - Distract yourself with positive activities.
 When all else fails, distraction can help your mind calm down and take a "break" from the constant worrying.
 Watch a funny movie, read a good book, or play a game with family members.
 As we know, laughter is the best medicine when we are feeling worried or down.